pzivich/zEpid/docs/Causal.rst

 Now that our data is prepared, we can calculate the weights.
 Note, in our model we assume that once an individual is treated with ART, they are given ART until their death.
-Essentially, once someone is exposed, our marginal structural model assumes that they will always be exposed (ie intent-to-treat).
-Since we will need to do further manipulation of the predicted probabilities, we will have ``zepid.ipw.iptw`` return the predicted probabilities of the denominator and numerator, respectively.
+Essentially, once someone is exposed, our marginal structural model assumes that they will always be exposed (i.e. intent-to-treat).
+Since we will need to do further manipulation of the predicted probabilities, we will have ``IPTW`` return the predicted probabilities of the denominator and numerator, respectively.
 We do this through the following code

 .. code:: python